Dr Anna Muir

 Our Training Centre

-We look forward to welcoming you at our Forests & Fetch Training Centre in the quiet countryside of Nercwys, just outside Mold in Flintshire, North Wales.
+I look forward to welcoming you at our Forests & Fetch Training Centre in the quiet countryside of Nercwys, just outside Mold in Flintshire, North Wales.

-Our centre includes a peaceful consultation room perfect for behavioural consultations and first session chats, alongside our training studio with non-slip floor and full height doors that allows us to work inside and out on sunny days, and is where our training sessions and classes are held.
+The centre includes a peaceful consultation room perfect for behavioural consultations and first session chats, alongside our training studio with non-slip floor and full height doors that allows us to work inside and out on sunny days, and is where our training sessions and classes are held.
 There is ample free parking in the car park.

 Once you have booked your session with us, you can find us here: Forests & Fetch Training Centre, Pistyll Farm, Nercwys, Mold, Flintshire, CH7 4EW.

 We can also hold sessions at your home, just get in touch with us.
+Find out more about my online services.

 team